 Sony and Marvel make a deal for Spider-Man

 Sony has proven that they will do anything, ANYTHING, to retain the rights to their cash cow franchise, and that includes making two films with Andrew Garfield that tried to out-MCU the MCU and ended up being appreciated by nobody.
 Whether driven by desperation, aggravation, email leaking scandals, or fans rabidly screaming for Spidey to take his rightful place in the MCU, Sony finally came to the table.
 The deal was unprecedented, and the long and short of it ended up being that Marvel finally had control over its biggest star.
-They knew what to do with him, too — first having him pop up during a certain airport battle, and then showcasing him in his very first MCU solo film.
-While things look great on the MCU side of things, Sony hasn’t stopped fighting the good fight — they’re still hard at work making Spider-Man movies… that will not feature Spider-Man.
-The current word is that he will not appear in them.
-Hope you like Venom!
+They knew what to do with him, too — they first had him pop up during a certain airport battle, and then showcased him in his very first MCU solo film before bringing him along for both Infinity War and Endgame.
+Things look great on the MCU side of things, but Sony hasn’t stopped fighting the good fight either — both Venom and the incredible Spider-Man: Into the Spider-Verse proved successful.

 Star Wars: The Force Awakens